WebOfTrustInfo/verifiable-news/sketchpad.md

 There are a number of relationships possible between superseded and superseding statements and there also could be a field which semantically relates the superseded statement to the superseding statement from an extensible ontology.
 A verifiable claim could also be used to express a semantic relationship between two verifiable statements.

 ## Issuance and Statement Assertion Intervals
 It is important to distinguish _issuance intervals_ from _statement assertion intervals_.

-_Issuance intervals_ are the duration of the validity of the digitally-signed digital object, a cryptographic or systems security topic.

-_Statement assertion intervals_ are the start and duration of the intended assertion of a statement, an instant or interval of time during which an assertion occurs.

-Asserted statements can span one or more issuances.
+Issuance intervals are the intervals of time that digitally-signed digital objects are valid, a cryptographic or systems security topic.
+Statement assertion intervals are the intervals of time that assertions of statements are intended.
+Statement assertion intervals can span one or more issuance intervals, the duration of an intended assertion may span across one or more digitally-signed objects.

-We can envision a field, `statementIssued` which indicates the start of a statement assertion and which, if omitted, has a default value of `issued`.
-We can envision a field, `statementExpires` which indicates the end of a statement assertion and which, if omitted, means that the statement is asserted while the issuance and any superseding issuances are valid.
+A field, `statementIssued` can indicate the start of a statement assertion and, if omitted, has a default value of `issued`.
+A field, `statementExpires` can indicate the end of a statement assertion and, if omitted, the statement is asserted while the issuance and any superseding issuances are valid.

 If a verifiable statement indicates `expires` without indicating `statementExpires`, or if `statementExpires` has a value which occurs after that of `expires`, and if a statement indicates a value for `revocation`, then a system may check for a supersession when an issuance expires.